zskarte/zskarte-server/README.md

 4. Set permissions for "Authenticated" role
     - Settings -> User & Permissions Plugin -> Roles -> Authenticated
       - Give "find" and "findOne" rights on Organization
-      - Give all rights on Operation
+      - Give all rights (except "delete" and "update") on Operation
       - Give "find" and "findOne" rights on Map-snapshot
       - Give "me" right on Users-permission -> USER
 5. Set permissions for "Public" role (to make login page work)